FHA DTI Ratios On Manual Underwrites

 FHA Loan During And After Chapter 13 Bankruptcy Mortgage Guidelines

 There are mortgage loan applications that must be manually underwritten.
-For example, all FHA loans after Chapter 13 Bankruptcy discharge that has less than two years after the Chapter 13 Bankruptcy discharge needs to be manually underwritten.
+For example, all FHA loans after Chapter 13 Bankruptcy discharge that has less than two years after the Chapter 13 Bankruptcy discharge need to be manually underwritten.
 With all manual underwrites, verification of rent is mandatory

 Verification of Rent is only useful and valid when the renter can provide 12 months of canceled checks that he or she had paid the landlord.
 Or 12 months’ bank statements proving that the funds have been transferred from the renter’s bank account into the landlord’s bank account and have been timely for the past 12 months with no late payments.
-If the renter has been paying cash to the landlord and gets cash paid receipt from the landlord, that does not count for verification of rent purposes

 Borrowers have to understand that cash does not count in the mortgage industry.
-All income, deposits and receipts need to be documented by canceled checks, and cash deposits cannot be used for income qualification and credit qualification purposes.
-With manual underwriting, the mortgage underwriter has a lot of underwriter’s discretion.
-The mortgage underwriter will look for compensating factors.
+All income, deposits, and receipts must be documented by canceled checks, and cash deposits cannot be used for income qualification and credit qualification purposes.

 What Are Compensating Factors For Manual Underwrites